Washington Utilities and Transportation Commission

 Qualification and Hiring

 Monitoring and Tracking

-Each company that is evaluated receives a safety ratings that shows how well the company meets requirements for safe operations.
-There are three possible outcomes satisfactory, conditional, and unsatisfactory.
+Each company that is evaluated receives a safety rating that shows how well the company meets requirements for safe operations.
+There are three possible outcomes: satisfactory, conditional, and unsatisfactory.
 Companies that do not receive a satisfactory rating are subject to re-inspection to ensure they improve safety practices.

 The commission's Motor

 Carrier Safety program provide technical assistance to regulated companies.
 “Technical assistance,” a term defined by the state Legislature in RCW 43.05, includes: